This is a guest post by Margo Fowkes, founder of Salt Water, an online community and resource hub for those grieving the loss of a loved one.

 Above: Jimmy and Margo at the beach

-“Salt Water is the [resource] I couldn’t find after Jimmy died — a safe harbor for people who are grieving the death of someone they didn’t think they could live without.”
+Margo says, “Salt Water is the [resource] I couldn’t find after Jimmy died — a safe harbor for people who are grieving the death of someone they didn’t think they could live without.”

-What was grief like for you after Jimmy passed?
+Help people understand - what was grief like for you after Jimmy passed?